-Boston Review is proud to name Nia T. Evans and Nate File its inaugural fellows for Black Voices in the Public Sphere, a fellowship initiative designed to prepare and support a more diverse generation of journalists, editors, and publishers.
+Boston Review’s Black Voices in the Public Sphere fellowship is designed to prepare and support a more diverse generation of journalists, editors, and publishers.